mitchdennett/docs/_index.md

 ## Requirements

-In order to use Masonite, you’ll need:
+In a order to use Masonite, you’ll need:

 * Python 3.4+
 * Pip